 Archives and Records Management bases planning and service decisions from the results of surveys from state and local government agencies, statewide private repositories, reference room patrons, consultant evaluations and focus groups.
-The results have provided the direction for ARM long-range plans, SC Public Records Association activities, and the State Historical Record Advisory Board (SHRAB) and helps build stronger relationships among these stakeholder groups by working in collaboration.
-In addition, advisory groups provide ongoing program input: the Local Government Records Advisory Council and the State Government Records Advisory Council.
+The results provided the direction for ARM long-range plans, SC Public Records Association activities and the State Historical Record Advisory Board (SHRAB), and helps build stronger relationships among these stakeholder groups by working in collaboration.
+In addition, advisory groups provide ongoing program input, for example: the Local Government Records Advisory Council and the SC Public Records Association.
 The comments and dialog with these important customer groups provides staff with information that guides our planning processes.
 The department recognizes its customers in the excellent work they do to advocate the preservation and conservation of our documentary and cultural heritage through a customer awards process.
-Our Historic Preservation Office in collaboration with SCPRT, the Palmetto Trust for Historic Preservation and the Governors Office gives annual preservation awards recognizing individuals, businesses, and architects for projects that have used outstanding preservation techniques.
+Our Historic Preservation Office in collaboration with SCPRT, the Palmetto Trust for Historic Preservation, and the Governor's Office give annual preservation awards recognizing individuals, businesses, and architects for projects that have used outstanding preservation techniques.
 This office also works with the SC Confederation of Historical Societies to recognize individuals and organizations for outstanding programs and projects relating to the states' history and heritage.
 The department has found that recognizing our partners and communities for their excellent contributions strengthens our relationships and enables us to better perform our mission.